UOR-Foundation/uor-evolution/README.md

 3.  **Edit Configuration (Optional):**
     Difficulty parameters and the starting level are defined in `config.yaml`.
     Adjust the values under `difficulty_levels` or `teacher.difficulty` to customize how challenging the goals will be.
+Additional sections such as `consciousness_physics`, `quantum`, and `reality_interface` contain
+    defaults for bandwidth, fidelity, and energy limits used by the more advanced modules.
 4.  **Access the Frontend:**
     Open your web browser and navigate to `http://127.0.0.1:5000/`.